Last Updated: March 26, 2026

 What’s the difference between altum and common angelfish?

-The altum angelfish (P. altum) is a distinct species from the common angelfish (P. scalare).
+The altum angelfish (P. Altum) is a distinct species from the common angelfish (P. Scalare).
 Altums are taller, have a characteristic notch above the nose, require soft acidic water (pH 4.5-6.5), and are almost exclusively wild-caught.
 Common angelfish are widely captive-bred, available in many color varieties, and tolerate a much broader range of water conditions.

 Are captive-bred altum angelfish available?

 Captive-bred altums do exist, but they are rare and command premium prices.
 The vast majority of altum angelfish in the hobby are wild-caught imports from Colombia and Venezuela.
-If you find captive-bred altums, they are generally hardier and easier to acclimate than wild-caught specimens, making them worth the extra cost.
+If you find captive-bred altums, they are hardier and easier to acclimate than wild-caught specimens, making them worth the extra cost.

 Can I keep altums with common angelfish?

-This is generally not recommended.
+This is not recommended.
 The water parameter requirements are significantly different.
 Altums need very soft, acidic water (pH 4.5-6.5, 0-5 dGH), while most captive-bred scalare do best in neutral to slightly acidic, moderately soft water.
 There is also a risk of hybridization, and the more assertive scalare may outcompete the more timid altums for food.

 Do I need an RO system for altum angelfish?

-In most cases, yes.
+Yes.
 Unless your tap water is naturally very soft and acidic (unlikely for most hobbyists), you will need an RO unit to produce water soft enough for altums.
 An RO system is one of the most important investments for keeping this species successfully.
 You can remineralize the RO water slightly with a product designed for soft-water fish to ensure essential minerals are present.

 How tall should an altum angelfish tank be?